statebacked/docs/blog/2023-09-18-your-backend-should-probably-be-a-state-machine/index.md

 Let's break that down.

 1. **Constraints** are actually good.
 Like, really good.
 We’re all trying to build systems that perform tasks that people care about and operate in ways that we can understand, not least because we’d really like to fix them when they misbehave.
-Unconstrained code leaves no bulwark between our too-burdened brains and the chaos of executing 60 billion arbitrary operations per core every second.
-We all [consider GOTOs harmful](https://homepages.cwi.nl/~storm/teaching/reader/Dijkstra68.pdf) because Djikstra convinced us that we should aim to “make the correspondence between the program (spread out in text space) and the process (spread out in time) as trivial as possible.”
+Unconstrained code leaves no bulwark between our too-burdened brains and the chaos of executing billions of arbitrary operations per core every second.
+We all [consider GOTOs harmful](https://homepages.cwi.nl/~storm/teaching/reader/Dijkstra68.pdf) because Djikstra convinced us that we should aim to "make the correspondence between the program (spread out in text space) and the process (spread out in time) as trivial as possible."

     There are few better ways to simplify the correspondence between what your program looks like and what it does than by constraining your program’s high-level structure to a state machine.
 With that reasonable constraint in place, it suddenly becomes trivial to understand, simulate, and predict what the systems we build will actually do.